In Memory of Dr. Rueben Devlin

 Dr. Devlin embodied the Hippocratic Oath, offering not only his medical expertise to Ontario and the world but also his warmth and his compassion to everyone who knew him.
 As the world faces a pandemic, his loss is even more greatly felt, but his life demonstrates the tremendous impact that physicians can make on their communities.
 His legacy lives on through the physicians, nurses, and front-line professionals who are rising to overcome the challenge at hand.

-Rueben wanted me to offer a special thanks to the Board Members (past and present), Physicians, Staff, and Volunteers of Humber River Hospital, so many of whom helped him through the cancer diagnosis’ and treatments since 2011.
+Rueben wanted me to offer a special thanks to the Board Members (past and present), Physicians, Staff, and Volunteers of Humber River Health, so many of whom helped him through the cancer diagnosis’ and treatments since 2011.
 Over these past few days, a particular thank you to Dr. Berger, Dr. Reinhartz, Dr. Sagman and the 13 West Team for all the care you provided to him and his family.

 Details regarding the service will follow.